zulip/zulip/zilencer/README.md

-ZILENCER -- The Zulip License Manager
+ZILENCER -- The Zulip license manager
 ========

 This app is the place for storing state about various deployments of